ChainSafe/lodestar/docs/pages/run/getting-started/quick-start-custom-guide.md

 ### Modify your weak subjectivity (checkpoint sync) provider

-:::info
+:::note
 (Optional): We use ChainSafe's Lodestar checkpoints by default.
 You may choose to point your trusted checkpoint at another source or verify the checkpoints with other providers.
-If you would rather sync from genesis, you can skip this step.
+If you would rather sync from genesis (not recommended), you can skip this step.
 :::

 Weak subjectivity (checkpoint sync) allows your beacon node to sync within minutes by utilizing a trusted checkpoint from a trusted provider.